ecp4224/UnityBinder/README.md

 # UnityBinder
-Lighweight solution to annotate fields with [BindComponent] and automatically casting the corresponding component from the scene.
+Get rid of all those messy `GetComponent` and `Resources.Load` calls!

+This script allows you to inject your public/private fields with what you need automatically!
+It's lightweight and easy to use/configure.

+What is injecting?
+Injecting simply means that the `GetComponent` and `Resources.Load` functions are automatically called for you and "injected" into the field requesting it.

 ## Installing